-The Company's inventories are subsequently recorded at their fair market values, that is, "marked-to-market".
+The Company's inventories are subsequently recorded at their fair market values, that is, "marked-to-market", except for our commemorative coin inventory.
 The daily changes in the fair market value of our inventory are offset by daily changes in fair market value of hedging derivatives that are taken with respects to our inventory positions; both the change in the fair market value of the inventory and the change in the fair market value of these derivative instruments are recorded in cost of sales in the condensed consolidated statements of income.

-The premium component of market value included in the inventories as of December 31, 2014 and June 30, 2014 totaled \$4.7 million and \$3.3 million, respectively.
-Commemorative coins, which are not hedged, are also included in inventory at the lower of cost or market and totaled \$0.4 million and \$2.6 million as of December 31, 2014 and June 30, 2014, respectively.
-As of December 31, 2014 and June 30, 2014, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were \$(12.3) million and \$3.8 million, respectively.
+The premium component, at market value, included in the inventories as ofMarch 31, 2015 and June 30, 2014 totaled \$3.7 million and \$3.3 million, respectively.
+As of March 31, 2015 and June 30, 2014, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were(0.1) million and \$3.8 million, respectively.